-For sustainable mobile app growth, you need to focus on activation first, not acquisition!
-Read about how you can avoid the ‘leaky bucket’ problem and efficiently grow your mobile app.
+For sustainable mobile app growth, you must focus on activation first, not acquisition!
+Let’s talk about how to avoid the ‘leaky bucket’ problem and efficiently grow your mobile app.

 Here’s a recent conversation that I had:

-“We want to double our mobile app user base in the next 6 months with a budget of $150,000.
-You’re the experts on app growth hacking and can help us, right?”
+“We want to double our mobile app user base in the next six months with a budget of $150,000.
+You’re the experts on app growth hacking, so you can help us, right?”

 I took a deep breath.